-- Adequate time must be allowed for a response when communicating via e-mail or phone. - An attempt will be made to respond to students' emails no later than 24 hours after receipt of the e-mail. - E-mails sent/received after 6 p.m. or during the weekend will not be reviewed until the next business day. - Remember, as noted earlier, students are expected to communicate with the Professor in a civil and professional manner at all times.

-- Before sending an email, please check the following (available on your Blackboard course menu) for answers, unless the email is of a personal nature: - 1.
+- Adequate time must be allowed for a response when communicating via e-mail or phone. - An attempt will be made to respond to students' emails no later than 24 hours after receipt of the e-mail. - o E-mails sent/received after 6 p.m. or during the weekend will not be reviewed until the next business day. - Please note, it is important and professional to send an e-mail to acknowledge receipt, when you receive an answer to a question posed. - Remember, as noted earlier, students are expected to communicate with the Professor in a civil and professional manner at all times. - Before sending an email, please check the following (available on your Blackboard course menu) for answers, unless the email is of a personal nature: - 1.
 Syllabus - 2.
 Blackboard videos on how to use Blackboard features - 3.
-Blackboard Q&A, and - 4.
-Technology Requirements. - All class-related communication, as well as all other official e-mail, will be sent to students' Mason e-mail addresses ONLY. - Students must check their emails regularly, and must ensure that they have enough space in their inbox to receive incoming mail (including attachments). - Students must also make sure to send e-mails to the Professor using their Mason e-mail addresses ONLY. - Students must check the Blackboard Course page frequently (at least 3 times per week) to ensure that they do not miss any important announcements and deadlines.
+Blackboard O&A, and - 4.
+Technology Requirements. - All class-related communication, as well as all other official e-mail, will be sent to students' Mason e-mail addresses ONLY. - Students must check their emails regularly, and must ensure that they have enough space in their inbox to receive incoming mail (including attachments). - Students must also make sure to send e-mails to the Professor using their Mason e-mail addresses ONLY. - Students must check the Blackboard Course page frequently (at least 2 times per module period) to ensure that they do not miss any important announcements and deadlines.